-Lent 2023
+Lent 2024

 Lent is a time to draw close to God through prayer, repentance, fasting, reading scripture, and giving alms.
 These spiritual disciplines are important throughout the whole of our lives and especially during Lent as we prepare to remember our Lord’s journey to the cross and celebrate His joyful resurrection at Easter.
 Below are resources for all ages to help you observe a holy Lent.

 Ash Wednesday is the beginning of Lent.
 You’re invited to join us on this solemn day as we pray together in repentance and to have ashes marked in the shape of a cross on our foreheads as the words, “Remember you are dust and to dust you shall return” are said.
-By participating we join with our sisters and brothers around the world in the church catholic and in the historic and apostolic tradition of the church.
+By participating we join with our sisters and brothers around the world in the church catholic and in the historic tradition of the church.

 Families and Youth Devotional/Resources for Lent